Love My Community: Kearney

 From a bird’s eye view, you’ll notice the Platte River and I-80 snaking their way along the southern edge of Kearney.
 And from the Interstate, visitors are welcomed by the famed Archway that invites them to stop and learn about the pioneer history of our region.

-History: a Town of Visionaries
+History: A Town of Visionaries

 The town was established in 1873, with just a handful of homes and businesses to support the growing westward development of the railroad after the Civil War had ended.
 The town was named after nearby Fort Kearny, the outpost for Colonel Stephen W. Kearny.
 The name Kearney with the extra “e” was the postman’s misspelling that eventually just stuck.